aurbano/aurbano.eu/content/note/2019-12-18-journey-into-haskell.md

 nth x = Just (last $ primes x)
 ```

-After [a bit of help from SO](https://stackoverflow.com/questions/18808258/what-does-the-just-syntax-mean-in-haskell), I think I get it: For any other argument `x`, `Just` is a constructor for `Maybe` which seems to "assert" that x does have a value, then runs the functions in the parenthesis.
+After [a bit of help from SO](https://stackoverflow.com/questions/18808258/what-does-the-just-syntax-mean-in-haskell), I think I get it: For any other argument `x`, `Just` is a constructor for `Maybe` which "asserts" that x does have a value (or that the function on its right will not return `Nothing`, I'm not fully sure now), then runs the functions in the parenthesis.

 `last` is obvious, it returns the last element on a list.
 `$` is not so much.
 It required some [additional reading](https://typeclasses.com/featured/dollar) to understand that it's essentially sugar for more parenthesis, so AFAIK, the following two lines would do the same: